Knightswood Secondary School: The Dance School of Scotland

-Knightswood Secondary is affiliated with The Dance School of Scotland, a centre of excellence for vocational dance and musical theatre fully funded by the Scottish Government.
-It's incorporated into the main school to allow Dance and Musical Theatre pupils to have both their academic and vocational needs fulfilled.
+Knightswood Secondary is affiliated with The Dance School of Scotland, a centre of excellence for vocational dance and musical theatre fully funded by the Scottish Government and opened in 1983.
+The Dance School incorporated into the main school to allow Dance and Musical Theatre pupils to have both their academic and vocational needs fulfilled.

 Potential pupils audition in the spring/summer and start classes the following school year, if they receive a placement.
 The Dance course can be auditioned for from S1 and upward.
 The Preparatory Theatre course for musical theatre can be auditioned for in preparation for S3, and the Musical Theatre for S5/S6.
 Students are assessed throughout the year and progression through the school is dependent on their assessment grades.